 Sensor: 1/2.3-inch, 12.1MP | Lens: 24-720mm, f/3.3-6.4 | Monitor: 3.0-inch, 1,040K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 1080p | User level: Beginner/intermediate

 Panasonic's ZS/TZ-series cameras kicked off the whole big-zoom travel camera genre, and they still lead the field.
 The ZS50 (TZ70 outside the US) might not be the newest model, but with a big 30x zoom, auto and manual controls and the ability to shoot raw files – a big bonus for keen photographers who want the best quality from a small camera, there's little to fault for the price.
 The ZS50 even squeezes in an electronic viewfinder.
+Okay, it's not the largest EVF out there, but it can be really handy in bright light.
 It's the Swiss Army Knife of travel cameras, combining convenience, quality and control.
 There are lots of imitators, but this is the original.

 3. Sony HX90V